Program

 Technology

-Technology enhances our curriculum, promotes creativity, supports a variety of learning styles, and expands the information available to boys beyond what is available in textbooks.
-Boys should have the necessary coding, problem-solving, and analytical skill to thrive in the twenty-first century.
-Whether it’s kindergarteners creating graphic patterns on iPads or eighth graders assembling computers from scratch, boys here have ample opportunities to build these skills.
-But technology should be used thoughtfully.
-The best learning often happens, in the words of our founder, with the “contact of mind upon mind.”
+St. Bernard's has maintained a healthy suspicion of the use of technology in the elementary years—our Junior School is essentially screen-free.
+We feel that the best learning often happens, in the words of our founder, with the “contact of mind upon mind.”
 Connecting to his teachers; turning pages; focusing on the written word free of distraction, and discussing and debating with classmates; these are important parts of each boy’s school day.
-Technology is just one of many tools for effective teaching.

 Junior School